NCSU scientist: GenX not only toxic chemical in Cape Fear River :: WRAL.com

 DuPont and its spinoff company, Chemours, have been dumping GenX into the Cape Fear River from a plant in Bladen County since 1980, officials said.
 Chemours recently stopped the practice at the request of Gov. Roy Cooper, and Cooper said Monday his environmental regulators would block a permit for the company to resume its GenX discharges.

-State regulators call GenX an emerging contaminant because it hasn't been regulated.
-A type of fluorochemical, it's used to make Teflon, Gore Tex and fast food wrappers because it repels oil and water, which also makes it extremely difficult for water treatment plants to remove it.
+State regulators call GenX an "emerging contaminant" not because it's new, but because it hasn't so far been regulated.
+A type of fluorochemical, it's used to make Teflon, Gore-Tex, microwave popcorn bags and fast food wrappers because it repels oil and water, which also makes it extremely difficult for water treatment plants to remove it.

+Knappe said byproduct chemicals are rarely regulated, and they sometimes don't even have to be reported.

-Because the company kept the structure of GenX hidden from regulators as a trade secret, EPA researchers had to spend a year using sophisticated analytics just to identify it in the water, Knappe said.
+Because EPA regulators and DuPont kept the structure of GenX hidden from the public as a trade secret, researchers had to spend a year using the latest advances in mass spectroscopy analytics just to identify it in the water, Knappe said.

 "If something is not regulated, then there are no routine monitoring requirements for those chemicals," he said.
 "First, somebody has to dig and see what's there."